wolflo/evm-opcodes/README.md

                 - add `19200` gas to refund counter
             - **Else** (slot started nonzero, currently different nonzero value, now reset to orig. nonzero value):
                 - add `4200` gas to refund counter

+## AF: Invalid
+On execution of any invalid operation, whether the designated `INVALID` op or simply an undefined op, all remaining gas is consumed and the state is reverted to the point immediately prior to the beginning of the current execution context.